-The first stop was Hydra, a pedestrian only island that doesn’t even allows bicycles.
-Aside from your feet, donkeys are the only alternative form of transport permitted to travel through town and up the island’s mountains.
-As we were part of a press trip, our group of 12 were invited into the lovely office of Dr. George Koukoudakis, mayor of famous Hydra.
+The first stop was famous Hydra, a pedestrian only island that doesn’t even allows bicycles.
+Aside from your feet, donkeys are the only alternative form of transport permitted.
+As we were part of a media trip, our group of 12 were invited into the lovely office of Dr. George Koukoudakis, mayor of Hydra.
 Hydra has previously been rated by UNESCO as the best preserved Mediterranean island.

-On the island of Aegina we boarded a bus that drove up the mountain, through villages and pistachio and olive groves to reach the beautiful ancient Temple of Aphaia, dating back to 500 BC and dedicated to the goddess of Aphaia, who was worshipped exclusively on the island at the time.
+On the island of Aegina we boarded a bus that drove up the mountain.
+We passed through villages and pistachio and olive groves before reaching the beautiful ancient Temple of Aphaia.
+It dates to 500 BC and is dedicated to the goddess of Aphaia, who was worshipped exclusively on the island at the time.
 It’s a stunning temple, especially since you have a panoramic view of the Saronic Gulf, Salamis Island and the port of Piraeus.

 After the Temple of Aphaia we visited one of the largest Greek Byzantine churches in the world, the Church of Saint Nectarios (Agios Nektarios).
 Saint Nectarios lived from 1826-1920 and was said to be a miracle worker who could heal sick people.
 In 1961 he was proclaimed a saint by the head of the Orthodox church in Istanbul (still Constantinople to Greeks).
 The mausoleum of Saint Nectarios is within the gigantic church, which is still not fully completed, though 14 nuns currently take residence there.
 After visiting this amazing church, I purchased some pistachios from a friendly older man from the back of his van.
 They were probably the best pistachios I’ve eaten in my life, so fresh they melted in my mouth.

 Entertainment on Athens One Day Cruise